“It took about 200 years for unions to get us a 40 hour workweek, and it took smart phones about 5 years to completely take them away.”

 In My Life:

 I’ve had my Mac for a few years now, and it has made life much easier in some ways (I have to swear at it MUCH less than I did with a PC), but now that the wheel of death spins at me a good portion of the day and I frequently have to reboot, it’s time to drop big bucks on another one.
 It’s not in the budget now though, so I sit.
 And I wait.
 Then there’s the iPhone.
 Next month my contract is up and I’ve found a much cheaper way to go, but I have to buy the new phone outright.
-Ouch, that’ll hurt.
-It’s always some piece of technology breaking or wearing out, just like everything else around the house, especially with kids!
+That’ll hurt.
+It’s always some piece of technology breaking or wearing out, just like everything else around the house, especially with kids who are so hard on stuff!
 Yes, they’re only things, but it’s annoying.
 (Any tips or suggestions?)

 Working at home is tough.
 The computer is always here waiting, calling out for me to get on there and get caught up.
 But getting “caught up” rarely happens, does it?
 And with our smart phones, we can work anywhere, even on vacation, no matter what our job.
 Kent is really good about just turning his off on nights and weekends.
 (Unless he’s got a night-job going, then he’ll need it on in case his guys on the site need him.)
 I do enjoy my business (it’s fun firing you up about real food!), so that’s one thing, but I sooooo envy those, like Kent, with healthy boundaries who just shut it all down on evenings and weekends.